yiisoft/form/docs/guide/en/field-methods.md

 ### `ariaDescribedBy()`

-HTML ID of the element providing some additional information about the current element that some users might need.
+HTML ID of the element providing some additional information about the button that some users might need.

 ```php
 echo \Yiisoft\Form\Field\Button::widget()->ariaDescribedBy('language-description');